 89%Based on the skill's description, can an agent find and select it at the right time?
 Clear, specific descriptions lead to better discovery.

-This is a strong skill description with excellent trigger term coverage and clear completeness.
-The main weakness is that the 'what' portion could be more specific about concrete actions beyond the generic 'create, optimize, or analyze.'
-The cross-reference to launch-strategy is a nice touch for disambiguation.
+This is a strong description with excellent trigger term coverage and completeness, including both 'what' and 'when' clauses plus a helpful cross-reference to a related skill.
+The main weakness is that the specificity of capabilities could be improved by listing more concrete actions beyond the general 'create, optimize, or analyze.'
+Overall, it would perform well in a multi-skill selection scenario.

 Suggestions